jingjia-zhang/Team36-Smart-Pet-Feeder/README.md

 - The Social Media Link

 ​	1.
-The link to our instagram
+The Link to Our Instagram

-- The project Introduction:
+- The Project Introduction:

 ​	1.
-The functions the auto feed machine has
+The Functions of the Smart Pet Feeder

 ​	2.
-The Threads we use and introduction for them
+The Threads we used and Introduction of Them

-- Function
+- Functions

-- The circuit diagram introduction
+- The Circuit Diagram Introduction

 - Component Introduction

-- Team member introduction & Task allocation
+- Team Member Introduction & Task Allocation

 - Mobile App

 ​	1.
-The pics of our mobile application
+The Picture of Our Mobile Application

 ​	2.
-How to use our mobile application
+How to Use Our Mobile Application